 Section 8.
-Employees who use both continuing education and tuition reimbursement benefits in the same contract year shall be subject to a combined use limitation of \$2,125 for the period July 1, 2015 through June 30, 2016.
+Employees who use both continuing education and tuition reimbursement benefits in the same contract year shall be subject to a combined use limitation of \$2,125 per contract year for the period July 1, 2016 through June 30, 2019.
 However, the amount used for continuing education shall not exceed the amount set forth in Section 3 of this Article.